 Generally, we don't allow the use of modified data outside of these rules, specifically on customer user interfaces, unless reviewed on a case-by-case basis and permitted by written approval.

 Please ensure that brand attribution is visible and readable.
 Placement of attribution should be within context of usage and close to Waze data associated with it.
 Size should be no smaller than the following samples.

 The following example shows "Powered by Waze" on different background colors.
 You can use your app’s color palette.

 Color treatment and considerations

-Feel free to use the Waze logo on any colored background or shape you choose.
-Below are examples of the Waze logo per background type (colored background, white and black).
+Feel free to use the Waze logo on any colored background or shape that you choose.
+The following are examples of the Waze logo per background type (colored background, white, and black):

 Use the following transparent logo for color backgrounds only: